Trails

 Length (one-way): 0.7 mi

 Trailhead Location: Follow 95th Street east from Sandridge Rd to parking area.
-Enter trail through the gate south of parking area.
-Viewing blind is approximately 0.5 miles from the gate.
+Enter trail through the gate south of parking area. (*Note: Parking at 85th St is no longer available).

-The trail and viewing blind have views of a seasonal wetlands, open fields and young coastal forests, and coastal prairie restoration areas.
+The trail has views of seasonal wetlands, open fields and young coastal forests, and coastal prairie restoration areas.
 Raptors, sparrows, waterfowl and the occasional elk, deer and black bear can be viewed from here.
 Barn, tree and violet green swallows are abundant in the summer.
 Access is by foot only.

 Porter Point Loop